“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “When you met with Jungwa’s Ambassador,” Sofita began tapping through the dux files.
 “Did she have any advice on handling the penis?”

 “It was laborious enough having to dine with her,” Dag groused.
-“Sorkhaq Tani is an agreeable woman, but the food of Yazhou is too diverse.
+“Sorkhaq Tani is an agreeable woman, but Jungwanian cuisine is too diverse.
 None of it digests properly.
 Each bite promises misery.”

 “What helovx cuisine do you prefer?”

-“Helovx fecal matter isn’t orange like our own,” Sofita quipped.
+“Helovx fecal matter isn’t orange like ours,” Sofita quipped.
 “It’s brown, like their gravy.”

 Dag took a breath and refrained from scolding.

-The identification card depicted a dark-eyed man with his long black hair tucked behind his shoulders.
+The identification file depicted a dark-eyed man with his long black hair tucked behind his shoulders.
 He wore a colorless lab coat with the letters BUMO etched across the chest pocket.

 “Pym Zhang was a geneticist,” said Dag.